theaussiepom/kiosk-retropie/docs/architecture.md

 ### ROMs

 - ROMs live locally (default: `/var/lib/kiosk-retropie/retropie/roms`).
-- If NFS is configured, `boot-sync.service` attempts to mount a share read-only and sync ROMs into the local directory.
+- If NFS is configured, `boot-sync.service` attempts to mount a share and sync ROMs into the local directory.
 - If NFS is down, ROM sync is skipped and the device continues to work with the last local ROM set.